 Medical tests may be performed to get an accurate diagnosis.
 The following medical tests may be used to diagnose your shoulder pain.

 - MRI scans

 There are a variety of methods that can be used to help you manage your shoulder pain.
 The doctors at NY Neurology Associates may recommend the following treatments for shoulder pain.

 - Modifying activity

 - Physical therapy

 - Corticosteroid injections

-NY Neurology Associates is dedicated to providing the best treatment for their patients.
-By understanding your unique situation, we are able to create a treatment plan that allows you to have relief.
+The skilled team at NY Neurology Associates is dedicated to providing the best treatment for their patients.
+By understanding your unique situation, we can create a practical treatment plan to help relieve your pain.

 Schedule an appointment now for pain management at one of our offices in New York.
 We look forward to helping you feel yourself again!